 It Tastes Better British

-Britain annually produces a great range of fruits and vegetables and with the growing movement of returning to more sustainable and organic farming methods, the food produced just keeps getting better and tastier!
+Britain annually produces a great range of fruits and vegetables and with the growing return to more sustainable and organic farming methods, the food produced just keeps getting better and tastier!

 With supermarkets becoming more committed to selling more British produce, and with the proliferation of farmers markets springing up across the country, allowing the consumer to buy direct from the farmer, our access to fresh and delicious seasonal foods has dramatically improved.

-Many parts of the UK specialize in growing different crops, depending on the local soil and the rainfall.
+Many parts of the UK specialise in growing different crops, depending on the local soil and the rainfall.
 For instance, East Anglian farmers around Cambridgeshire grow a lot of asparagus, in part due to the rich peaty soil.
 It is a great treat to buy fresh produce from a box directly outside a farmer’s house, or on the roadside when passing a fruit nursery.
 There are now many opportunities to visit a local fruit nursery or orchards and 'pick your own'.
-Keep an eye out in your local newspaper for adverts.
+Keep an eye out for adverts locally.

 The Great Taste of British Fruits